The strong amalgamation property into union: Binary and -ary operations.

 \subsubsection{Varieties defined by linear equations.}

 \labbel{v} We now present a general result from \cite{apuvar} dealing with varieties.
 Recall that a variety $\mathcal V$ is a class of nonempty structures for a language without relation symbols, such that $\mathcal V$ can be defined by equations, i.e., universal closures of atomic formulae.
 An equation is \emph{linear} if there is at most one occurrence of an operation symbol on each side (constants are not counted as operations, here).
+Notice that the terminology is not uniform in the literature.
 Examples of linear equations are $f(x,x,y)=y$, $f(x,x,y)= g(x,x,y)$, $h(x,c)=x$ or $f(c,y,y,z)= g(x,x,d,y)$.

 Linear equations are important because they are almost invariably encountered in the definition of Maltsev conditions, for examples, the conditions characterizing congruence permutability, distributivity, modularity\dots \ See, e.~g., \cite{Be} for details.
 See \cite{apuvar} for further comments, examples and related results.